Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Principally operating out of Milan to a mix of short-haul and long-haul destinations, Neos Air permits pets to fly in the cabin, except on flights to China, Jamaica and the UAE.
+Principally operating out of Milan to a mix of short-haul and long-haul destinations, Neos Air permits pets to fly in the cabin, except on flights to China, Jamaica and the UAE and flights from Milan or Rome to Mauritius.

 Click here for the full pet policy.